The Laughing Cavalier (novel): Plot summary

+Gilda continues to church but stays behind after the service to pray.
+She inadvertently overhears a secret meeting between Stoutenburg and his fellow conspirators, including her own brother Nicolaes, in which Stoutenburg reveals his plan to murder the Prince.
+When Nicolaes realises she has overheard, he begs Gilda to keep silent.
+She refuses, but Nicolaes tells the conspirators she can be trusted.
+Stoutenburg, unconvinced, persuades Nicolaes to send Gilda away until the assassination can be carried out.

-Nicolaes, who has seen Diogenes in the pub, follows him to Frans Hals' house and hires him to kidnap Gilda.
-After seeing her portrait, Diogenes recognises her as the lady he met the night before.
-With the help of the Spanish woman he saved from the mob, Diogenes bundles Gilda and her maid into a sledge and takes her out of Haarlem.
-He leaves her under the care of Socrates and Pythagoras for the night and returns to Haarlem, where he is sitting for a painting by Hals.
-Afterwards, in the pub, he meets Gilda's distraught father.
-Nicolaes is furious at Diogenes' appearance back in Haarlem, but can say nothing for fear of giving away his role in his sister's kidnapping.
-Caught between the two men, Diogenes finds himself promising Gilda's father that he will seek out Gilda and return her to him.
+Nicolaes hires Diogenes—whom he has seen at the pub—to kidnap Gilda.
+After seeing her portrait at Frans Hals' house, Diogenes recognises her as the woman he met the night before.
+With the help of the Spanish woman he earlier rescued, Diogenes abducts Gilda and her maid, transporting them out of Haarlem by sledge and leaving them in the care of Socrates and Pythagoras.
+He returns to Haarlem to sit for a painting by Hals.
+At the pub afterwards, he meets Gilda's distraught father.
+Nicolaes, furious at Diogenes' reappearance, cannot betray his role in the kidnapping.
+Caught between the two men, Diogenes finds himself promising Gilda's father he will find and return her.

-One word from Gilda could send Diogenes to the gallows, yet despite her vehement verbal attacks on him, he is starting to have deep feelings for her, something which won't please Stoutenburg, who is still determined to marry her.
+Though Gilda could send Diogenes to the gallows with a single word, and despite her furious verbal attacks, he begins to develop deep feelings for her—a complication unwelcome to Stoutenburg, who remains determined to marry her.